carbon-language/carbon-lang/flang/documentation/parsing.md

 builds these token sequences out of source lines and supplies them to the preprocessor, which interprets directives and expands macro invocations.
-The token sequences returned by the preprocessor are then marshaled to constitue the cooked character stream that is the output of the prescanner.
+The token sequences returned by the preprocessor are then marshaled to constitute the cooked character stream that is the output of the prescanner.

 The preprocessor and prescanner can both instantiate new temporary